emileswarts/hmpps-auth/README.md

 ./gradlew testIntegration
 ```

-(Will require a matching version of chromedriver to be downloaded and available on the path - check the version of selenium in build.gradle.kts)
+* Requires a matching version of chromedriver to be downloaded and available on the path - check the version of selenium in build.gradle.kts)
+* In build.gradle.kts we have the property `fluentlenium.capabilities`, removing the `headless` arg will open Chrome while the test is running which is helpful for debugging

 #### Run in docker-compose
 ```bash